When applying for a job, you’re really giving a relative stranger permission to stalk you online.

 - Nude or sexually explicit images

-Anytime you submit this kind information to an unsecured website, it could end up in search engines.
+Any time you submit this kind of information to an unsecured website, it could end up online for all to see.

 The first step toward removing sensitive information or unflattering images that have been shared without your consent is to contact the webmaster of the website sharing it.